 However, any visits we were allowed gave us something to really look forward to throughout our time apart- and you really need to plan ahead to a time when you will be together again, whether temporarily or permanently.

-Have you been long-distance with your partner in the past?
+Have you tried out long-distance with your partner in the past?
 Do you think these tips are helpful to surviving a long-distance relationship?
-What’s your opinion on long-distance relationships?
+Do you think long-distance relationships ar epossible?

 Let me know all your thoughts in the comments below 🙂